Kapendev/parin/README.md

 ## Documentation

 This project uses the source code as its primary documentation for now.
-For an initial understanding, the engine.d file inside the game folder can be a good starting point.
+For an initial understanding, the examples folder and the engine.d file inside the game folder can be a good starting point.

 ## License